Audience risers

 Audience risers are elevated platforms for people in a theater, classroom, or other venue.

 The origin of the audience riser can be dated back to original amphitheaters, such as the Colosseum.

-Differences from Bleachers

 Audience risers are different from bleachers in that the seats for bleachers are integrated into the structure itself; audience risers are primarily platforms first, to which a variety of chairs, tables, cameras, spot lights, etc. may be used on.
 While bleachers provide fixed aisle ways and may not provide a solid floor, audience risers are designed so that each level presents a flat, unbroken surface.

 Configurations

 Audience risers may be configured to hold convention seating, theater seating, classroom table seating or dinner table seating.
 Although primarily rectangular in overall shape, audience risers may include angled or curved sections as space allows.

 The lighting and configuration must match.
 For a "lecture-performance", any "light is equally distributed in the audience risers and the stage."
 In lighting design, one must remember to work around any visual obstructions.